elizabetholsavsky/HTML-bio-generator/README.md

 ## Description

 This application was created as part of a UT Full Stack Coding Bootcamp in-class mini-project.
-I modified starter code to create an html page displaying a short user biography.
 The generator collects user input and creates an html file including: name, location, bio, LinkedIn, GitHub, and custom file name.

 Watch a video demonstration of the basic functionality:
 [insert google drive link]